Celebrity worship syndrome

-Celebrity worship syndrome (CWS) or celebrity obsession disorder (COD) is an obsessive addictive disorder in which a person becomes overly involved with the details of a celebrity's personal and professional life.
-Psychologists have indicated that though many people obsess over film, television, sport and pop stars, the only common factor between them is that they are all figures in the public eye.
+Celebrity worship syndrome (CWS) is an obsessive addictive disorder in which a person becomes overly involved with the details of a celebrity's personal and professional life.
+Psychologists have indicated that though many people obsess over film, television, sport and music stars, the only common factor between them is that they are all figures in the public eye.
 Written observations of celebrity worship date back to the 19th century.